Renewable and non-renewable sources: what is the difference?

 By using renewable sources for energy production, we are contributing to a more sustainable planet, where life and survival of future generations is not at risk.
 It is vital to rethink how energy is produced worldwide.

 Which countries top the world ranking for renewable energy production?

-The same report shows the largest producer of “clean” energy is Norway, where 99% of the energy produced comes from renewable sources.
-New Zealand, with 80.9% of renewable energy, surpassed Brazil (which fell one position compared to 2020 and currently ranks third with 78.4%) and takes second place.
-Portugal ranks 7th, having risen one position compared to 2020, with 65.5% of the energy generated from renewable sources.
+The same report shows the largest producer of “clean” energy is Norway, where 98.5% of the energy produced comes from renewable sources.
+Brazil, with 89.2% of renewable energy, surpassed New Zealand (which fell one position compared to 2021 and currently ranks third with 86.6%) and takes second place.
+Portugal ranks 7th, having maintained its position compared to 2021, with 61% of the energy generated from renewable sources.

 Why should we move to renewable energy?

-These emissions are the main culprits of climate change, leading to rising sea levels and atmosphere temperatures, and loss of biodiversity.
-The use of non-renewable energy sources harms the future of our planet.
+The high GHG emissions associated with non-renewable energy sources are one of the main culprits of climate change, leading to rising sea levels and atmosphere temperatures, and loss of biodiversity.
+In other words, the use of non-renewable energy sources directly impacts the future of our planet.

 In response, ambitious environmental policies have been launched in the European Union, USA, China, India, Japan, and Australia.
 Decreasing technology costs in recent years has led to increased demand for renewable energy production.
-That is why developing countries alongside advanced economies can improve their production capabilities.
+Through the European Green Deal, the European Union has committed itself to achieving carbon neutrality by 2050.

 What are the most used renewable energy sources?

 Wind and sun (sources of wind and solar power, respectively) are the fastest growing renewable energy sources.
 Data from the International Energy Agency’s Annual Report points to a 17% increase in wind energy, and to an 18% growth in solar energy in 2021 compared to the previous year.